codesandbox/codesandbox-client/packages/homepage/content/features/open-source/index.md

 ---
 title: Open Source
-description: Reclaim your time and improve developer experiences
+description: Reclaim your time and improve developer experiences.
 SEOText:
   Maintaining open source projects can be enormously fulfilling, yet time-consuming and stressful.
 CodeSandbox gives open source maintainers the